pymick/pymick_nuke_tools/README.md

 pym_Localization:
 - Set localization policy for all read nodes

+pym_Noop_Node_Apply_CS
+- Noop Node for applying input transform from connected node to other selected read nodes

 pym_Read Grid Pattern:
 - Rearange all selected Read Nodes into a Grid Pattern